 Never sign a housing contract without having read it carefully.
 Be sure you fully understand and agree with the terms and conditions.
 Get someone to translate it for you if necessary.

 While we do our best to secure housing for our students, our resources are limited.
-We recommend that you start your own search for accommodation, even if you've already applied for housing via Inholland.
+We recommend that you start your own search for accommodation, even if you've already applied for student housing via Inholland.
 While Inholland doesn't directly connect students with private accommodation providers, we have compiled some tips to increase your chances of success!

 To help you find and book your new home in the Netherlands, Inholland recommends HousingAnywhere, the international booking platform for student accommodation.
 All our students are free to sign up for this service here and receive: